ashish769/ashish769/README.md

 ### 🏆 Highlights
 - 🌟 passionate Open Source Contributor.
 - 💡 Experience in Python & Django development.
-- ✨ Passionate about building clean and scalable web applications.
+- ✨ Passionate about building clean and scalable web applications .

 ---

 ### 🎉 Fun Fact:
-- I can swith tecck stack twice in a day!fluctuation.....
+- I can switch tech stack twice in a day!fluctuation.....

 ---